garmeeh/oo-js/README.md

 # ES6 Classes

-Just messing around with ES6 classes.
+Wanted to mess around with ES6 classes and Object-oriented js, so following along with an online course.